n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googleperspective.md

 # Google Perspective

-Google Perspective node allows you to automate work in the Google Perspective platform and integrate Google Perspective with other applications. n8n has built-in support for a wide range of Google Perspective features, which includes basic operations like analyzing comments.
+The Google Perspective node allows you to automate work in the Google Perspective platform and integrate Google Perspective with other applications. n8n has built-in support for a wide range of Google Perspective features, which includes basic operations like analyzing comments.

 On this page, you'll find a list of operations the Google Perspective node supports and links to more resources.